anewusername/masque/README.md

     * Ports have a `ptype` string which is compared in order to catch mismatched connections at build time.
     * Ports can be exported into/imported from `Label`s stored directly in the layout, editable from standard tools (e.g. KLayout).
 A default format is provided.

+In one important way, `masque` stays very orthodox:
+References are accomplished by listing the target's name, not its `Pattern` object.

+- The main downside of this is that any operations that traverse the hierarchy require both the `Pattern` and the `Library` which is contains its reference targets.
+- This guarantees that names within a `Library` remain unique at all times.
+    * Since this can be tedious in cases where you don't actually care about the name of a pattern, patterns whose names start with `SINGLE_USE_PREFIX` (default: an underscore) may be silently renamed in order to maintain uniqueness.
+        See `masque.library.SINGLE_USE_PREFIX`, `masque.library._rename_patterns()`,
+        and `ILibrary.add()` for more details.
+- Having all patterns accessible through the `Library` avoids having to perform a tree traversal for every operation which needs to touch all `Pattern` objects (e.g. deleting a layer everywhere or scaling all patterns).
+- Since `Pattern` doesn't know its own name, you can't create a reference by passing in a `Pattern` object -- you need to know its name.
+- You *can* reference a `Pattern` before it is created, so long as you have already decided on its name.
+- Functions like `Pattern.place()` and `Pattern.plug()` need to receive a pattern's name in order to create a reference, but they also need to access the pattern's ports.
+    * One way to provide this data is through an `Abstract`, generated via `Library.abstract()` or through a `Library.abstract_view()`.
+    * Another way is use `Builder.place()` or `Builder.plug()`, which automatically creates an `Abstract` from its internally-referenced `Library`.

 ## Glossary